Manitoba Emergency Care Laws (2026)

 When does it apply?

-- Everyone who presents at a hospital emergency department, regardless of citizenship, residency, insurance, or ability to pay.
+• Everyone who presents at a hospital ER, regardless of citizenship, residency, insurance, or ability to pay.

 What to Do If a Canadian Hospital Refuses Emergency Treatment

-- Go to the nearest ER or call 911 for life-threatening situations.
+• Go to the nearest ER or call 911 for anything life-threatening.

-- Bring your health card if possible, but don't delay seeking care if you don't have it.
+• Bring the health card if you have it, but don't delay over it.

 What should you NOT do?

-- Don't use the ER for non-urgent care — walk-in clinics and family doctors are better options for minor issues.
+• Don't use the ER for non-urgent care.
+Walk-in clinics and family doctors handle minor things faster.

 How Manitoba differs from federal law